appsjuragan/diskOfflaner-rust/README.md

 See all your physical disks at a glance with their models, sizes, and partition information beautifully displayed in an easy-to-read interface.

 ### 🚦 **Instant Status Visibility**
-Color-coded indicators (Green for Online, Red for Offline) make it immediately obvious which drives are active and which are disabled.
+Color-coded indicators (Green/Teal for Online, Red/Maroon for Offline) make it immediately obvious which drives are active and which are disabled.

 ### 🔄 **Smart Refresh System**
 - **Always Visible**: Your disk list stays on screen during refreshes - no annoying blank screens